Overview of the Reporting & Assessment Review

 A unique opportunity to shape the Reporting Framework over the next five to 10 years, the review covers the Reporting Framework itself, as well its various outputs and tools, within the broader context of the responsible investment and ESG reporting landscape, and the requirement to drive more meaningful data throughout markets.

-Signatories can register for the following webinars:
+Signatories can watch the following recorded webinars:

 Timeline for the Reporting & Assessment review